Onuorah-Joshua-Nwani/FinergyCloud_Deployment/DEPLOYMENT_GUIDE.md

 # FinergyCloud Web Platform Deployment Guide

 ## Current Situation
-You have a complete web platform ready for deployment, but git operations are restricted in this Replit environment.
+You have a complete web platform ready for deployment.

 ## Recommended Solution: Direct GitHub Upload

-### Step 1: Download Project Files
+### Step 1: Prepare Project Files
-1. In the Replit file explorer, click the three dots menu (⋮)
-2. Select "Download as zip"
-3. Extract the files on your local computer
+1. Ensure all project files are properly organized in your local development environment
+2. Verify all dependencies and configurations are complete

 ### Step 2: Upload to Your GitHub Repository